-7. Maximize federal funding for disaster recovery and proactive resilience projects.
+Maximize federal funding for disaster recovery and proactive resilience projects.

-- Position Maine to maximize current and future federal funding to build capacity for storm risk reduction, including at the community level. - Adopt an enhanced State Hazard Mitigation Plan to qualify for additional federal resilience funding. - Increase assistance to communities to navigate complex federal grant programs. - Take proactive steps to diversify, expedite, and maximize federal disaster relief and recovery funding. - Help communities access federal recovery funding by adopting a suite of targeted incentives.
+- Position Maine to maximize current and future federal funding to build capacity for storm risk reduction, including at the community level. - Adopt an enhanced state Hazard Mitigation Plan to qualify for additional federal resilience funding. - Increase assistance to communities to navigate complex federal grant programs. - Take proactive steps to diversify, expedite, and maximize federal disaster relief and recovery funding. - Help communities access federal recovery funding by adopting a suite of targeted incentives.

 Maine should take steps to maximize federal funding for proactive planning, capacity building, hazard mitigation, and resilience projects.
-While Maine has successfully garnered several large federal grants for resilience (notably \$69 million for the Resilient Maine initiative through NOAA's Climate Regional Resilience Challenge), billions more are available from federal programs for locally and regionally critical projects in Maine.
+While Maine has successfully garnered several large federal grants for resilience (notably \$69 million for the Resilient Maine initiative through NOAA's Climate Regional Resilience Challenge and more than \$200 million from the Department of Energy's Grid Resilience and Innovation Partnerships Program), billions more are available from federal programs for locally and regionally critical projects in Maine.

-Maine should develop and adopt an "enhanced" State Hazard Mitigation Plan in the next planning cycle.
+Maine should develop and adopt an "enhanced" state Hazard Mitigation Plan in the next planning cycle.
 An enhanced plan will qualify Maine to receive five percentage points additional funding from FEMA's Hazard Mitigation Grant Program than with a standard plan.
-An enhanced plan demonstrates that the state is committed to long term risk reduction ("mitigation") by going beyond minimum requirements, integrating mitigation across government, and deploying State funding alongside federal for mitigation programs.
-Additional planning and mitigation staff capacity at Maine Emergency Management Agency is necessary to carry out this recommendation.
+An enhanced plan demonstrates that the state is committed to long-term risk reduction ("mitigation") by going beyond minimum requirements, integrating hazard mitigation across government, and deploying state funding alongside federal for mitigation programs.
+Additional planning and mitigation staff capacity at MEMA is necessary to carry out this recommendation.

 Maine should increase assistance to communities to develop resilience projects and apply for federal funding.
 Maine underutilizes federal competitive grant programs despite having a need to fund large and expensive infrastructure projects, often because communities do not have the capacity or expertise to navigate the complex application process.
-Maine is expanding grant assistance to communities through the Regional Councils for five years as part of the recent NOAA grant award for climate resilience.
-A permanent and more robust solution to regional assistance is needed.
+Maine is expanding grant assistance to communities by funding regional resilience coordinators at each of the 10 Regional Councils for five years as part of the recent NOAA grant award for